 Barbizon painters also exerted a powerful influence on their American contemporaries.
 In New England Village (Catskill Cove) (1866), George Inness — who visited Barbizon in the mid-1850s — integrates Hudson River School romanticism with the Barbizon School's looser brushwork and darker palette.
 Conversely, the softened focus and subtle values of Tryon's Before Sunrise distill the Barbizon approach through the lens of Impressionism and Tonalism.
 Other American artists represented include Asher B. Durand, Sanford R. Gifford, Winslow Homer, William Henry Howe, Eastman Johnson, John F. Kensett, Theodore Robinson and Alexander Helwig Wyant.

-The Kemper Art Museum is the oldest art museum west of the Mississippi River and boasts one of the finest university collections in the United States, with important paintings, sculptures, photographs and installations by 19th-, 20th- and 21st-century American and European artists.
-In addition, as part of Washington University's Sam Fox School of Design & Visual Arts, the museum is committed to furthering critical thinking and visual literacy through a vital program of exhibitions, publications and accompanying educational programs.
+The Kemper Art Museum is the oldest art museum west of the Mississippi River and boasts one of the finest university collections in the U.S., with important paintings, sculptures, photographs and installations by 19th-, 20th- and 21st-century American and European artists.
+In addition, as part of Washington University's Sam Fox School of Design & Visual Arts, the museum is committed to furthering critical thinking and visual literacy through vital exhibitions, publications and accompanying educational programs.
 The Barbizon School and the Nature of Landscape is presented as part of the museum's Focus series, which explores a theme, an individual work or a group of works drawn from the permanent collection.

-The Barbizon School and the Nature of Landscape will open with a reception from 7 to 10 p.m.
+The Barbizon School and the Nature of Landscape opens with a reception from 7 to 10 p.m.
 Friday, May 2, in the Mildred Lane Kemper Art Museum's Barney A. Ebsworth Gallery, and remain on view through July 21.
 Both the reception and the exhibition are free and open to the public.